St. Charles County Missouri assistance programs.

 St. Charles Missouri food and non-financial assistance

-The county is served by a number of churches, charities, and food pantries that provide food and much more.
+The county is served by a number of churches, charities, and food pantries that provide food as well as much more assistance in preventing hunger.
 Most of the services offered by these locations is non-financial, meaning they rarely, if ever, have money to pay bills or basic needs.
 Instead individuals can receive groceries, meals, shelter, clothing, case management, and similar services.

 Some of the leading organizations to call are below.
-However there are other food assistance programs and pantries for low income families to use.
-Or you can find additional food banks in St. Charles.
+However there are other food assistance programs, soup kitchens and pantries for low income families to use.
+Or you can find additional free food banks in St. Charles.

 - Hope Ministries Food Pantry - Ongoing food, and special holiday meals may be offered.
 (636) 272-3080

-- Immaculate Conception - In addition to food, may have clothing, personal products, and referrals for the needy.
+- Immaculate Conception - In addition to food, may have clothing, personal products, and referrals for the needy. the charity is effect combines a free food pantry and clothing bank.
 636-561-6611